hylang/hy/docs/api.rst

 .. hy:function:: (eval-and-compile [#* body])

-   ``eval-and-compile`` is a special form that takes any number of forms.
+   ``eval-and-compile`` takes any number of forms as arguments.
 The input forms are evaluated as soon as the ``eval-and-compile`` form is compiled, instead of being deferred until run-time.
 The input forms are also left in the program so they can be executed at run-time as usual.
 So, if you compile and immediately execute a program (as calling ``hy foo.hy`` does when ``foo.hy`` doesn't have an up-to-date byte-compiled version), ``eval-and-compile`` forms will be evaluated twice.
+The return value is the final argument, as in ``do``.

    One possible use of ``eval-and-compile`` is to make a function available both at compile-time (so a macro can call it while expanding) and run-time (so it can be called like any other function)::